 - Subscriber list: Who are you sending to?

 Email Template: The email template is the designed and personalized email that gets sent to a subscriber in your email campaign.
-Use WordFly's responsive email designer—Modern Editor—to build beautiful emails for every screen.
+Use WordFly's email builder—Modern Editor—to create beautiful emails for every screen.

 Starter Emails: You can make any Modern Editor email into a starter email template which puts the email into the Modern Editor carousel when you create a new email design.
 This is a great way to set up reusable designs for your users.

 SMS: When you send to a group of mobile subscribers you are sending an SMS message.
 SMS is available to some countries and additional setup is required.
 Learn more in the SMS section of this guide.